Crypto Wallet Basics

-Cryptocurrency wallets come in many forms, but at a minimum they are made up of a private key and one or more associated public keys.
+Cryptocurrency wallets come in many forms, but at a minimum they are apps which manage a

-Unlike fiat currencies which are stored in physical wallets and bank accounts, cryptocurrency exists exclusively on the blockchain.
-All of the information about how many bitcoins each person (account) has, is stored on the blockchain, but only the person with the
+Unlike fiat currencies which are stored in physical wallets and bank accounts, cryptocurrency exists exclusively on blockchains.
+All of the information about how many bitcoins each address (account) has, is stored on the blockchain, but only the person with the

 Bear 🐻 with me as we go through some core concepts.

 Some wallets - typically web and exchange wallets - control your private keys for you.
-Having an exchange control your keys is simple and fine for short periods, but it's not as secure as controlling your own private keys.
+Having an exchange control your keys is simple and often required trading, but it's not as secure as controlling your own private keys.
 Every so often exchanges "lose" their holdings, and if they control your keys, they can also lose your holdings.
 So if you are going to hold coins it's best to hold them on your own private keys.

 Since the only things needed to send your coins is the private key, as such, a common saying is "Not your keys, not your money".